-Recall that statistics is about averages, trends, and patterns that emerge from large numbers, whereas the individual, though it may appear in a statistic as a data point, escapes most typical methods of quantification.
+Recall that statistics is about averages, trends, and patterns that emerge from large numbers (effects of scale), whereas the individual, though it may appear in a statistic as a data point, escapes most typical methods of quantification.

 This has sweeping consequences on how we should make judgments and decisions in the world, for example:

 - When a study shows that diet A or drug A has better health outcomes than diet B or drug B, this says little about what diet I should follow or what drug I should use.
 If I have a relevant genetic abnormality, path B may well be better for me individually.